Remembering to pack everything for your holiday used to be hard enough, but it's now become a mammoth task following the coronavirus outbreak.

 READ: 9 best insect repellants to buy for summer: From sprays to candles and the popular Mosi-Guard

-21) Isopropyl wipes.
+21) Disinfectant wipes.
 You probably touch your phone as much as you touch your face.
-To minimise the risk of spreading coronavirus, clean your phone with an isopropyl wipe.
+To minimise the risk of spreading coronavirus, clean your phone and other belongings with a disinfectant wipe.
+Keep a pack handy for any surface you might need to clean as you move through public spaces.

 22) Glasses or contact lenses